pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 The alternative to SEM is to implement fine-grained privileges for end users.
 This idea has been discussed and rejected.
 See "Background" for context.

-Amazon RDS also uses the approach of not granting SUPER to users, and instead offering a set of custom stored procedures to support use-cases that would usually require SUPER.
+Amazon RDS also uses the approach of not granting `SUPER` to users, and instead offering a set of custom stored procedures to support use-cases that would usually require `SUPER`.
 This idea has been rejected.

 ### Unresolved Questions